rsksmart/rif-relay/docs/development_guide.md

 Note: It takes time, the script will run an RSK node in regtest, and then run all the tests.

-- To run an specific test:
+- To run a specific test:

 Once the project is built, we can test it with truffle `yarn generate && npx truffle test --network rsk test/Flows.test.ts` (with [truffle](https://www.trufflesuite.com/))
-## Commiting changes
+## Committing changes

-For contributing in the project, you should create a branch with the name of the new feature you are implementing (e.g. `gas-optimization`).
+For contributing to the project, you should create a branch with the name of the new feature you are implementing (e.g. `gas-optimization`).
 When you commit to git, a hook is executed.
 The hook executes a linter and all the tests.
 ## Troubleshooting <a id="c07"></a>
 ### Common errors when testing
 #### Running a test throws the Error: Cannot find module 'directory-to-the-project/enveloping/rsknode/test/Flows.test.ts'